CREST is the UK’s hub for behavioural and social science research into security threats.

 The activities of CREST are designed to enhance the understanding and skills of practitioners while simultaneously improving the capacity of researchers to deliver high-quality, impactful research.
 To achieve this, the Centre will deliver five Agendas:

-CREST initial funding was secured following a competitive process that was administered by the Economic and Social Research Council, which is the UK’s largest organisation for funding research on economic and social issues.
-The Centre’s initial funding is for three years, with £4.35 million from the UK security and intelligence agencies and a further £2.2m invested by the founding institutions.
+CREST’s funding was secured following a competitive process administered by the Economic and Social Research Council, which is the UK’s largest organisation for funding research on economic and social issues.
+The Centre’s funding is for five years, from 2015, with £7.23 million from the UK security and intelligence agencies and a further £2.9m invested by the founding institutions.